 iii.
 Step 3: Determine Final Designation – The final NAIC designation is determined by comparing the carrying value (divided by remaining par amount) of a security (based on paragraph 27.a.ii.) to the NAIC CUSIP specific modeled breakpoint values assigned to the six (6) NAIC designations for each CUSIP.
 The final designation is mapped to an NAIC designation category according to the instructions in the P&P Manual.
 This final NAIC designation shall be applicable for statutory accounting and reporting purposes and the NAIC designation category will be used for investment schedule reporting and establishing RBC and AVR charges.
 The final NAIC designation is not used for establishing the appropriate carrying value method in Step 2 (paragraph 27.a.ii.).

 All Other Loan-Backed and Structured Securities: For securities not subject to paragraph 27.a. (financial modeling) follow the established designation procedures according to the appropriate section of the P&P Manual.
 The NAIC designation shall be applicable for statutory accounting and reporting purposes (including determining the carrying value method and establishing the AVR charges).
 The carrying value method is established as described in paragraph 26.
-Examples of these securities include, but are not limited to equipment trust certificates, credit tenant loans (CTL), 5*/6* securities, interest only (IO) securities, securities with CRP ratings (excluding RMBS/CMBS), loan-backed and structured securities, and mortgage-referenced securities with SVO assigned NAIC designations.

 Staff Review Completed by: Julie Gann, NAIC Staff – July 2021